furiosa-ai/furiosa-ai.github.io/v2025.3.1/en/_sources/whatsnew/index.rst

 Furiosa SDK 2025.2.0 Beta2 (2025-04-25)
 =======================================

-RNGD SDK 2025.2.0 is the fourth major release, bringing a wide range of new features and significant improvements, including support for reasoning models, the metrics endpoint, the chat API, the Hugging Face Hub, the abort() API, and the chunked prefill feature.
-This release also enables direct building of bfloat16, float16, and float32 models from the Hugging Face Hub without a quantization step.
+The RNGD SDK 2025.2.0 is the release brings a wide range of new features and significant improvements, including support for reasoning models, the metrics endpoint, the chat API, the Hugging Face Hub, the abort() API, and the chunked prefill feature.
+2025.2.0 also enables direct building of bfloat16, float16, and float32 models from the Hugging Face Hub without a quantization step.
 Additionally, pre-compiled model artifacts are now available on the Hugging Face Hub, so you can use them immediately without having to build them yourself.